readthedocs/sphinx_rtd_theme/docs/configuring.rst

 .. confval:: github_url

-    Force the :guilabel:`Edit on GitHub` button to use the configured URL
+    Force the :guilabel:`Edit on GitHub` button to use the configured URL.

 .. confval:: bitbucket_url

-    Force the :guilabel:`Edit on Bitbucket` button to use the configured URL
+    Force the :guilabel:`Edit on Bitbucket` button to use the configured URL.

 .. confval:: gitlab_url

-    Force the :guilabel:`Edit on GitLab` button to use the configured URL
+    Force the :guilabel:`Edit on GitLab` button to use the configured URL.

 Other configuration